-\ Reported as weighted average of the >100 micron and <100 micron fractions of the ALS Au-SCN24 assay procedure oriented in a plane perpendicular to the north- east trending orientation of the Main Zone gold mineralization.
+Drill holes DDH15-01, DDH15-02 and DDH 15-03, totaling 424 m, were drilled in a fan from a single setup below Qingaaq Mountain above the apex of the anticlinal fold hosting the Storø gold mineralization.
+The drill holes were oriented in a plane perpendicular to the north- east trending orientation of the Main Zone gold mineralization.
 The horizontal distance between the Main Zone intercepts in each of the three drill holes is 12-15 m and thus indicates a horizontal width of the Main Zone at this level of at least 25 m.
 The down-plunge distance from the nearest historical intercept (DDH 05-12; 1.63 g/t Au over 10 m, from 94 m to 104 m) is approximately 30 m.
 All three drill holes intercepted host rock amphibolite with Main Zone mineralization characterized by irregular auriferous quartz veins with strong calc-silicate alteration halos within garnet and biotite alteration zones of the host amphibolite containing up to 5% sulfides (pyrite, pyrrhotite and minor arsenopyrite).
-Results from the remainder of the holes are pending.